5 tips for the perfect freelance pitch

 5. Your body supports your pitch

-Practice your pitch over and over
+Practice your pitch again and again

 Train virtually: Factofly recommends www.pitcherific.com

-create free user
+Start free user

 Freelance with Factofly

-create free user
+Start free user